 - Seems to be in a constant state of crisis and high drama;

 - Constantly requests money and offers excuses;

 - Will not talk about the birth father;

 - Refuses to talk to your Arizona adoption lawyer or agency;

 - Changes the due date or sends medical information, such as ultrasound pictures, without identifying information;

 - Avoids face-to-face meetings and refuses to give out contact information;

 - Refuses to tell family, friends, and doctors about the adoption.

 If you are seeking to adopt in Arizona, it can be dangerous to go it alone.
 Contact a compassionate Phoenix family law attorney today for a free, no-obligation consultation by calling 1-888-929-5292.
 We are devoted to our clients’ needs and explaining all available options as clearly and honestly as possible.
-If you have more questions about what a Maricopa County adoption lawyer can do for you, request our free book, Arizona Family Law – How to Handle Tough Issues in Tough Times.
+If you have more questions about what a Maricopa County adoption lawyer can do for you, request our free book, Arizona Family Law – The Essential Arizona Divorce Guide.